-Year Year Ended December 31,
+Year Ended December 31,

-2013 2012 2011
+2014 2013 2012

-Cost of sales \$ 204 \$ 36 \$-
+Cost of sales \$ 1,317 \$ 204 \$ 36

-Selling, general & administrative 3,583 148 163
+Selling, general & administrative 11,886 3,583 148

-Research and development 669 62 90
+Research and development 1,792 669 62

-Total \$4,456 \$246 \$253
+Total \$ 14,995 \$ 4,456 \$ 246

-The total stock-based compensation capitalized as part of the cost of our inventory was \$0.3 million and \$0 at December 31, 2013 and 2012, respectively.
+The total stock-based compensation capitalized as part of the cost of our inventory was \$0.2 million and \$0.3 million at December 31, 2014 and 2013, respectively.

-At December 31, 2013, the total unamortized stock-based compensation expense of approximately \$31.5 million, is to be recognized over the remaining vesting term of approximately 2.9 years.
+At December 31, 2014, the total unamortized stock-based compensation expense of approximately \$24.7 million will be recognized over the remaining vesting term of approximately 2.7 years.

 Option grants to non-employees are valued using the fair-value-based method and are then quarterly re-measured and expensed over the period services are provided.
-For the year ended December 31, 2013, the expense was \$88,000 and is included in the table above as a component of selling, general and administrative expense.
-Option grants to consultants resulted in an immaterial expense for the years ended December 31, 2012 and 2011.
+For the years ended December 31, 2014 and 2013, the expense was \$0.3 million and \$0.1 million, respectively, and are included in the table above as component of selling, general and administrative expenses.
+Option grants to consultants resulted in an immaterial expense for the year ended December 31, 2012.

 The Company estimates the fair value of stock options and shares issued to employees under the ESPP using a Black-Scholes option-pricing model on the date of grant.
-The fair value of equity instruments that are expected to vest are recognized and amortized on an straight-line basis over the requisite service period.
-The Black-Scholes option-pricing model incorporates various and highly sensitive assumptions including expected volatility, expected term and risk-free interest rates.
-The expected volatility is based on the historical volatility of the Company's common stock over the most recent period commensurate with the estimated expected term of the Company's stock options.
-The expected term of the Company's stock options is calculated using the simplified method.
-The risk-free interest rate for periods within the contractual life of the option is based on the U.S. Treasury yield in effect at the time of grant.
-The Company has never declared or paid dividends and has no plans to do so in the foreseeable future.
+The fair value of equity instruments that are expected to vest are recognized and amortized on a straight-line basis over the requisite service period.
+The Black-Scholes option-pricing model incorporates various highly sensitive assumptions including expected volatility, expected term and risk-free interest rates.